Create an Airwallex account today

 • Extensive analytics and reporting tools

-• POS system for physical stores
+• An easy-to-setup POS system for both physical and online stores

 • Minimal subscription fees may make Stripe an accessible option